DEFINITION OF BISEXUALITY:

-DEFINITION OF BISEXUALITY: “I call myself bisexual because I acknowledge that I have in myself the potential to be attracted – romantically and/or sexually – to people of more than one sex and/or gender, not necessarily at the same time, not necessarily in the same way, and not necessarily to the same degree.”
+I call myself bisexual because I acknowledge that I have in myself the potential to be attracted – romantically and/or sexually – to people of more than one gender, not necessarily at the same time, not necessarily in the same way, and not necessarily to the same degree.”

-ON OPPRESSION: “Some folks say that bisexuals are not oppressed because at least we are accepted by mainstream society when we are involved with members of the opposite sex.
-Agreed, society may like us when we show that piece of who we are.
-But conditional acceptance is not really acceptance at all.
-When we show our other side, our gay side, we suffer the same discrimination as other gay men and lesbians.
+Some folks say that bisexuals are not oppressed because at least we are accepted by mainstream society when we have different-gender partners.
+Agreed, society may like us when we show only that aspect of who we are.
+But conditional acceptance is not true acceptance.
+When we show our same-gender-loving side, we suffer the same discrimination as other gay men and lesbians.
 We don’t lose only half our children in custody battles.
 When homophobia hits, we don’t get just half fired from our jobs (put on half time, perhaps?).
-We don’t get just half gay bashed when we are out with our same-sex lovers (“Oh please, only hit me on my left side.
+We don’t get just half bashed when we are out with our same-sex lovers (“Oh please, only hit me on my left side.
 You see, I’m bisexual!’).
-We, too, get discriminated against because we are gay.”

 Inclusion is not about an entitled group of privileged citizens deigning to open up the big door to let their inferiors in.
 Inclusion is about acknowledging what already is.
-When lesbian, gay, bi and transgendered people insist on equal rights, respect and acknowledgement in the mainstream community, we do not ask as outsiders.
-We are pointing out that we are already here, we have been here for a long time, and we ask that our presence as citizens be recognized legally, culturally, and interpersonally.
+When lesbian, gay, bi and transgendered people insist on equal rights, respect and acknowledgment in the mainstream community, we do not ask as outsiders.
+We are pointing out that we are already here, we have been here for a long time, and we demand that our presence as citizens be recognized legally, culturally, and interpersonally.
 And as a bi-identified woman, I expect the same of gay men and lesbians.
 Bi and trans folks have long been part of what some call the ‘gay and lesbian community’ and what I call the ‘lesbian, gay, bisexual, transgendered and ally communities.’
 I’ve been active in my local community since the early 1980s, and I’ll continue to be here with or without anyone else’s permission.
 It would be a lot easier for me and for a lot of my bi and trans friends, as well as for my forward thinking gay and lesbian friends and allies, if conservatives – heterosexual and gay – would acknowledge what already exists.
 I’m sorry that some people have such a hard time accepting reality, but I am not going to disappear, or keep quiet, to make biphobic or homophobic people more comfortable.
 We’re here.
-Get used to it.”
+Get used to it.

 Other places to find links to groups: